-If you do notice a lot of tartar on your pets’ teeth or their mouths start to emit a nasty pong, it's wise to make an appointment at the vets for a clean and scale to prevent more costly conditions developing.
+If you do notice a lot of tartar on your pets’ teeth or their mouths start to emit a nasty pong, it's wise to make an appointment with the Vet for a clean and scale to prevent more costly conditions developing.

 Puppies and kittens need regular vaccinations from an early age.
 Puppies are usually vaccinated at eight and 10 weeks and kittens at nine and 12 weeks, with an initial course of two injections.
 Your pet should then be given a booster 12 months after their first vaccination.

-Microchipping your pet is their best chance of being identified and returned to you if they wander off or are stolen.
-We've seen the benefits of this ourselves when one of the HiLife teams cats (Gizmo) disappeared.
+Microchipping your pet is their best chance of being identified and returned to you, if they wander off or they are stolen.
+We've seen the benefits of this ourselves when one of the HiLife team's cats (Gizmo) disappeared.
 Gizmo had travelled 10 miles away but was returned safely to Emily 2 weeks later, after someone took him to the vet to see if he had a microchip.
 For us, microchipping was well worth every penny.